To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-My dog has stepped in her poop that I forgot to pick up more times than I care to share.
-She’s running around in the yard and the next thing you know, I’m giving her an unscheduled bath.
-It’d be convenient to have a dog poop service clean up my yard for me.
-It’s a stinky job, but someone’s got to do it!
+One moment, your dog is running around the yard, and the next thing you know, you’re giving her an unscheduled bath.
+It’d be convenient to have a dog poop pickup service clean up my yard for me.
+Especially when times get busy or it’s cold outside.
+It’s a stinky job, but someone has to do it!

 What Is A Pooper Scooper Service?

 A pooper scooper service is a pet waste management service.
-Professionals will come to your business or residence and pick up after your dog(s) to keep your lawn fresh and tidy.
+Professionals will come to your business or residence for a small fee and pick up after your dog(s) to keep your lawn fresh and tidy.

 You can decide how often you want service when you sign up.
-Most companies offer weekly, monthly, bi-monthly or one-time service.
+Most companies offer weekly, monthly, bi-monthly, or one-time services.

 You’ll want to consider how many dogs you have and how big of a mess they leave.
-If there are kids around or high foot traffic, you may want more frequent service to prevent any poop covered shoes.
+If there are kids around or high foot traffic, you may want more frequent service to prevent poop-covered shoes.